ml31415/numpy-groupies/README.md

  [`pandas` groupby concept](http://pandas.pydata.org/pandas-docs/dev/groupby.html), or [MapReduce paradigm](http://en.wikipedia.org/wiki/MapReduce), or simply the [basic histogram](https://en.wikipedia.org/wiki/Histogram).

 This is the most complex and mature of the functions in this package.
-See further down the page for more details of the inputs examples, and benchmarks.
+See further down the page for more details of the inputs, examples, and benchmarks.

 #### multi_cumsum [alpha]
 ![multicumsum_diagram](/diagrams/multi_cumsum.png)